versatiles-org/versatiles-documentation/compendium/wider_perspective.md

-# A Wider Perspective on VersaTiles
+# A wider perspective on VersaTiles

 We don't own our planet.
 Imposing copyright or ownership on any representation of our world, including photographs or geographic data, is fundamentally misguided.
 Geographic information is a common resource that should remain freely available to all of us.

-The privatisation of infrastructure is harmful to society.
+Privatisation of infrastructure is harmful to society.
 It paves the way for monopolies that serve the interests of a few, often driven by personal greed and exploitation.
 When control of critical infrastructure is concentrated in the hands of private companies, it reduces access and stifles innovation.
-The consequences are clear: higher costs, limited choice and a lack of transparency that benefits corporations over communities.
+The consequences are clear: higher costs, reduced choice and a lack of transparency that benefits corporations over communities.

 VersaTiles is driven by the goal of democratising mapping data and tools.
 We believe that geographic information should be available to everyone, not just those with deep pockets.
-By providing open access to map data and infrastructure, VersaTiles ensures that individuals, communities and organisations around the world can build, use and share geographic knowledge freely.
+By providing open access to map data and infrastructure, VersaTiles ensures that individuals, communities and organisations around the world can freely build, use and share geographic knowledge.
 This empowerment fosters innovation, encourages collaboration and ultimately benefits society as a whole.